The History of Oktoberfest

 - You need to be sitting to order a beer.
 With the exception of the Hofbräu tent, a server will completely ignore you until you are seated.
 Simple as that!

 - Reservations are not required.
-Many tables in a given tent are reserved by companies months in advance but plenty of tables are free, either all day or from a certain time.
+Many tables in a given tent are reserved by companies months in advance but plenty of tables are free, either all day or from or till a certain time.
 All tables are marked as such so get there early and claim your spot.
 If in doubt, just ask a server for help!

 - A stein of beer: ein maß (ß is a ‘ss’ so its pronounced mass).